• ROENFR

 Art.
 1 – The Economic and Social Council of Romania is an institutional consultative body of the Parliament and the Government, in accordance with the provisions of Article 141 of the Constitution of Romania, republished, and Law no. 248/2013, with subsequent amendments and completions.

 Art.
 2 – The consultative function of the Economic and Social Council allows its members to participate in the decision-making process of the legislative and executive branches.
-The consultative process involves the members of the Plenary and the members of the specialized committees representing the representative employer confederations at the national level, the representative trade union confederations at the national level, and the associations and non-governmental foundations of civil society.
-The expertise, dialogue, and search for convergences resulting from this process can enhance the quality and credibility of the political decisions of the legislative and executive branches, improving understanding and acceptance by the citizens of Romania and the transparency essential to democracy.
+The consultative process involves the participation of the members of the Plenary and the members of the specialized committees representing the representative employer confederations at the national level, the representative trade union confederations at the national level, and the associations and non-governmental foundations of civil society.
+The expertise, dialogue, and search for convergences resulting from this process can enhance the quality and credibility of the political decisions of the legislative and executive branches, improving understanding and acceptance by the citizens of Romania and the transparency indispensable to democracy.

 Art.
 3 – The Economic and Social Council performs a specific function within the ensemble of institutions in Romania, being, by excellence, the place for representation, dialogue, and debate of social partners and organized civil society.

 Art.
-4 – The Economic and Social Council is a framework for the development of opinions, analyses, and studies regarding economic and social relations, as well as a forum that signals to the legislative and executive branches the emergence of economic and social phenomena that require the development of new normative acts, pursuing the fulfilment of obligations arising from ILO Convention no. 144/1976, ratified by Romania through Law no. 96/1992.
+4 – The Economic and Social Council is a framework for the development of opinions, analyses, and studies regarding economic and social relations, as well as a forum that signals to the legislative and executive branches the emergence of economic and social phenomena that require the development of new normative acts, pursuing the fulfilment of the obligations arising from ILO Convention no. 144/1976, ratified by Romania through Law no. 96/1992.

 Art.
 5 – The Economic and Social Council responds to the need for democratic legitimacy in Romania, participating in the harmonization of relations between the economic and social environment in the country, contributing to the defence and promotion of fundamental human rights and freedoms and the development of an authentic consciousness among the citizens of Romania.